ArpanMajumdar/tech-knowledge-base/software-design/designing-data-intensive-applications/chapter-3/README.md

 - Other columns in the fact table are foreign key references to other tables, called dimension tables.
 As each row in the fact table represents an event, the dimensions represent the **who, what, where, when, how, and why** of the event.
 - The name **star schema** comes from the fact that when the table relationships are visualized, the fact table is in the middle, surrounded by its dimension tables; the connections to these tables are like the rays of a star.
 - A variation of this template is known as the **snowflake schema**, where dimensions are further broken down into sub-dimensions.

+## Column oriented storage

+- Although fact tables are often over 100 columns wide, a typical data warehouse query only accesses 4 or 5 of them at one time ("SELECT *" queries are rarely needed for analytics).
+- In most OLTP databases, storage is laid out in a row-oriented fashion: all the values from one row of a table are stored next to each other.
+Document databases are similar: an entire document is typically stored as one contiguous sequence of bytes.
+- The idea behind column-oriented storage is simple: **don’t store all the values from one row together, but store all the values from each column together** instead.
+If each column is stored in a separate file, a query only needs to read and parse those columns that are used in that query, which can save a lot of work.
+- The column-oriented storage layout relies on each column file containing the rows in the same order.

+### Column compression

+- Besides only loading those columns from disk that are required for a query, we can further reduce the demands on disk throughput by compressing data.
+Fortunately, column-oriented storage often lends itself very well to compression.
+- One technique that is particularly effective in data warehouses is bitmap encoding(for categorical data).
+- If n is very small (for example, a country column may have approximately 200 distinct values), those bitmaps can be stored with **one bit per row**.
+But if n is bigger, there will be a lot of zeros in most of the bitmaps (we say that they are sparse).
+In that case, the bitmaps can additionally be **run-length encoded**.
+- Bitmap indexes such as these are very well suited for the kinds of queries that are common in a data warehouse.
+For example:
+  - **WHERE product_sk IN (30, 68, 69):** Load the three bitmaps for product_sk = 30, product_sk = 68, and product_sk = 69, and calculate the bitwise OR of the three bitmaps, which can be done very efficiently.
+  - **WHERE product_sk = 31 AND store_sk = 3:** Load the bitmaps for product_sk = 31 and store_sk = 3, and calculate the bitwise AND.

+### Vectorized processing

+- Developers of analytical databases also worry about efficiently using the bandwidth from main memory into the CPU cache by making use of **single-instruction-multi-data (SIMD)** instructions in modern CPUs.
+- Column compression allows more rows from a column to fit in the same amount of L1 cache.
+- Operators, such as the bitwise AND and OR described previously, can be designed to operate on such chunks of compressed column data directly.
+This technique is known as **vectorized processing**.

+### Sort order in column storage

+- It’s easiest to store columns in the order in which they were inserted, since then inserting a new row just means appending to each of the column files.
+However, we can choose to impose an order, like we did with **SSTables** previously, and use that as an indexing mechanism.
+- Note that it wouldn’t make sense to sort each column independently, because then we would no longer know which items in the columns belong to the same row.
+We can only reconstruct a row because we know that the kth item in one column belongs to the same row as the kth item in another column.
+- the data needs to be sorted an entire row at a time, even though it is stored by column.
+The administrator of the database can **choose the columns by which the table should be sorted, using their knowledge of common queries**.
+For example, if queries often target date ranges, such as the last month, it might make sense to make **date_key** the first sort key.
+- Another advantage of sorted order is that it can help with compression of columns.

+### Writing to column oriented storage

+- Column-oriented storage, compression, and sorting all help to make those read queries faster.
+However, they have the downside of making writes more difficult.
+- An update-in-place approach, like B-trees use, is not possible with compressed columns.
+- We can use a good solution like LSM-trees.
+All writes first go to an in-memory store, where they are added to a sorted structure and prepared for writing to disk.
+It doesn’t matter whether the in-memory store is row-oriented or column-oriented.
+When enough writes have accumulated, they are merged with the column files on disk and written to new files in bulk.

+### Aggregation and materialized views

+- Data warehouse queries often involve an aggregate function, such as **COUNT, SUM, AVG, MIN, or MAX** in SQL.
+If the same aggregates are used by many different queries, it can be wasteful to crunch through the raw data every time.
+Why not cache some of the counts or sums that queries use most often?
+One way of creating such a cache is a **materialized view**.
+- Materialized view is an actual copy of the query results, written to disk, whereas a virtual view(used in relational tables) is just a shortcut for writing queries.
+- When the underlying data changes, a materialized view needs to be updated, because it is a de-normalized copy of the data.
+The database can do that automatically, but such updates make writes more expensive.

+## Summary

+On a high level, storage engines fall into two broad categories: those **optimized for transaction processing (OLTP)**, and those **optimized for analytics (OLAP)**.
+There are big differences between the access patterns in those use cases:

+1. **OLTP systems**
+   - OLTP systems are typically **user-facing**, which means that they may see a huge volume of requests.
+   - In order to handle the load, applications usually only **touch a small number of records** in each query.
+   - The application requests records using some kind of key, and the storage engine uses an index to find the data for the requested key. **Disk seek** time is often the bottleneck here.
+2. **OLAP systems**
+   - Data warehouses and similar analytic systems are less well known, because they are primarily used by **business analysts**, not by end users.
+   - They handle a much lower volume of queries than OLTP systems, but **each query is typically very demanding**, requiring many millions of records to be scanned in a short time.
+   - **Disk bandwidth** (not seek time) is often the bottleneck here, and column-oriented storage is an increasingly popular solution for this kind of workload.